Differential Privacy as a Causal Property: Bounding Effects: Generalizing D.P., Understanding Alternatives

 \section{Bounding Effects: Generalizing D.P., Understanding Alternatives}

-To recap, we have shown that reasoning about differential privacy as a causal property is more straightforward than reasoning about it as an associative property.
-Still, one might wonder Why express differential privacy in either form?
-Why not just stick with its even more simple expression in terms of functions and algorithms?
+To recap, we have shown that reasoning about \DP{} as a causal property is more straightforward than reasoning about it as an associative property.
+Still, one might wonder, Why express \DP{} in either form?
+Why not just stick with its even simpler expression in terms of functions in Definition~\ref{dfn:dp}?

 In this section, we show what is gained by the causal view.
-We show that differential privacy bounds a general notion of \emph{effect size}.
-Essentially, differential privacy limits the causal consequences of a decision to contribute data to a data set.
-If the consequences of the decision are limited, then it provides an argument for an individual to participate.
+We show that \DP{} bounds a general notion of \emph{effect size}.
+Essentially, \DP{} limits the causal consequences of a decision to contribute data to a data set.
+If the consequences are small, then an individual will need less encouragement (e.g., financial incentives) to set aside privacy concerns.

 We show that this general notion can also capture alternative privacy definitions, including some arising from concerns over dependent data points.
-Putting these definitions into a common causal framework allows for their precise expression and comparison.
+A common causal framework allows us to precisely compare these definitions.